Freedom from per-seat pricing, finally

 Here’s what nobody in enterprise software wants to admit: the per-seat model isn’t pricing.
 It’s a tax on adding people to your team.

 Every seat you add is a line item.
 Every hire is a procurement conversation.
-Every part-timer is a rounding question — do we really need to give the seasonal hire a Slack license?
-The answer, almost always, is no. So the seasonal hire ends up in the WhatsApp group instead.
+Every contractor, client, volunteer, and part-timer is a rounding question: do we really need to give them another paid workspace license?
+The answer, too often, is no. So the seasonal hire ends up in the WhatsApp group instead.
 And the manager.
 And, eventually, everyone except the salaried staff who got grandfathered in three years ago.

 That’s the part that breaks me.
 The whole point of a workspace tool is that the team is in it.
 If your pricing structure makes inviting a teammate feel expensive, you’ve broken the product before anyone has even logged in.